The current salary for the president of the United States is $400,000, while the vice president earns an annual salary of $230,700.

 Millions in Speaking Fees

-During that same time span, Biden earned $2.4 million in speaking fees stemming from 19 separate engagements, Forbes reported.
-That amounts to an average fee of $126,000 per speech.
+In the 23 months following the end of his turn as vice president, Biden earned $2.4 million in speaking fees stemming from 19 separate engagements, Forbes reported.
+That amounts to an average fee of $126,000 per speech, though The New York Times reported he was paid as much as $234,820 for one appearance.

 Ivy League Professor Income